Cécile De Cat

 Sharon Unsworth is an Associate Professor in the Department of Language and Communication and the Department of Modern Languages at the Radboud University in Nijmegen, the Netherlands.

 She is passionate about figuring out which factors contribute to making bilingual language development a success and passing this knowledge on to parents, teachers and policy makers.
 Her research, often funded by national research councils, has been published in international scientific journals and she makes regular contributions to both national and international conferences.
-Sharon regularly gives talks and writes blogs for parents and teachers, and she recently started a podcast (in Dutch) all about bilingual children.
-It’s called Kletsheads (“kletsen” is the Dutch word for “to chat”) and it’s a spin-off of the child language festival Kletskoppen (“chatterboxes”) she started with colleagues in 2017.
+Sharon regularly gives talks and writes blogs for parents and teachers, and she makes a podcast, Kletsheads all about bilingual children (“kletsen” is the Dutch word for “to chat”).
+The podcast is a spin-off of the child language festival Kletskoppen (“chatterboxes”) she started with colleagues in 2017.
 You can find out more about Sharon and her research on her webpage.